-Today on our Blogtour we have Ronda from Winingwife.
+Today on our Blog Tour, we have Ronda from Winingwife.
 She will teach you how to sew French seams.
 French seams are a great way to get a clean and beautiful look on the inside of your garment.
-Read, and try it yourself.
+Please read, and try it yourself.

 I’m here to talk with you about how to do French seams in your projects.
 For this, I chose the Liv Skirt that Sofilantjes offers.
-French Seams work best on lighter weight fabrics and sheer fabrics where you don’t want the seams to show, but they’re also really great for providing a nice finish and for making a smoother seam for those who have sensory issues.
-I chose to use the skirt because it gives me an opportunity to use fabrics that have a clear right and wrong sides for the instruction photographs, but I did use this technique when I made the Otium in a sheer knit fabric.
+French Seams work best on lighter weight fabrics and sheer fabrics where you don’t want the seams to show, but they’re also really great for providing a nice finish and making a smoother seam for those who have sensory issues.
+I chose to use the skirt because it allows me to use fabrics with clear right and wrong sides for the instruction photographs, but I used this technique when I made the Otium in a sheer knit fabric.
 This technique would work great for lace and sheer overlays on the Iridis, Brueram, and Amare.

 First, you divide your seam allowance in half.
 You will be sewing twice for each seam.
 For Sofilantjes’ patterns (who uses a 3/8″ – 1cm seam allowance), that means using a 3/16”, or ½ centimeter, seam allowance.

 Once you’ve done that, you’re going to start with the pieces that need to be sewn together with the wrong sides together (like it will be when the garment is worn).
 You’re going to sew that seam with a 3/16″ or ½ centimeter allowance.

 Carefully trim your seam close to the stitching.

 Press your seam open.
 Flip your fabric pieces so that they are now right sides together.
 Press again to get a crisp line.

 Sew with right sides together and a 3/16″, or ½ cm seam allowance.